marcus/background/README.md

 * Honor height / width
 * Honor quote / image attribution

-## image/json bundles
-putting paired jpg/json files in images cd images ; ./linkit.sh  will swap out app/source.json and put a symlink to the image in app/public/images

 ## Thoughts on the future of the app
 - How to organize quotations /images into categories that can be mixed and matched
 - What other widgets are useful?
 Weather?
 News?
 Sports?
 KISS and stay w/ image and quote?